 …will the viewers care if there is unfolded laundry near the dryer?…

 …hmmm, will the Red Sox finally start winning…

 …when can I get out and hit some golf balls…

 …Crap!
 Don’t forget to email that manager when I get back to work on Monday…

-Past and future thinking is one of my worst habits.
-It is one of the reasons why I deal with anxiety on a regular basis.
-Too much of this line of thought draws me out of the present moment and puts my mind in a worry or depressed state.
-I have brought this up in other posts and now I have a new scientific study that would support this.
+Past and future thinking are one of my worst habits.
+It is one of the reasons why I deal with anxiety regularly.
+Too much of this line of thought draws me out of the present moment and puts my mind in worry or depressed state.
+I have brought this up in other posts, and now I have a new scientific study that would support this.

 This study was done by psychologists Matthew A. Killingsworth and Daniel T. Gilbert of Harvard University.
-In this study they used an iPhone Web app to gather 250,000 data points on subjects feelings, actions, and thoughts throughout their day.
-The end of the study revealed that people spend about 47 percent of their waking hours thinking about something other than what they are presently doing and this is what makes them unhappy.
+In this study, they used an iPhone Web app to gather 250,000 data points on the subject’s feelings, actions, and thoughts throughout their day.
+The end of the study revealed that people spend about 47 percent of their waking hours thinking about something other than what they are presently doing, which makes them unhappy.

 Stopping the incessant thinking takes practice.
 There are a few things I practice that have provided temporary relief.
 Unfortunately, there is not a permanent solution to this issue.
-One must practice on a regular basis to see results.
+One must practice regularly to see results.
 Here are my top three:

 3. Pause and use all of my senses.
 This one can be tricky since I have to remember to do it.
 Yet, when I do remember, I pause what I am doing and engage my senses.
 What am I seeing, smelling, hearing, touching?
 The amazing thing about noting your senses is it draws you immediately to the present moment.

 I may not be perfect keeping my mind in the present moment…but I am getting better.
 And that alone makes it worth the effort.